meigwilym/eisbnb/plan.md

 Map page with all properties.
 Image on popup for class 2.
 Different colour pin for class 3.

+Pages
+    Admin section to have markdown editor.
+Converted to HTML on save and saved to html field.

 Distances
     Manually calculated distance to Maes, Maes B, Maes Carafanau, Pwllheli, Nefyn and anywhere else of note.